yangshun/tech-interview-handbook/apps/website/contents/algorithms/linked-list.md

 ### Sentinel/dummy nodes

 Adding a sentinel/dummy node at the head and/or tail might help to handle many edge cases where operations have to be performed at the head or the tail.
-The presence of dummy nodes essentially ensures that operations will never have be done on the head or the tail, thereby removing a lot of headache in writing conditional checks to dealing with null pointers.
+The presence of dummy nodes essentially ensures that operations will never be done on the head or the tail, thereby removing a lot of headache in writing conditional checks to dealing with null pointers.
 Be sure to remember to remove them at the end of the operation.

 ### Two pointers